FederatedAI/KubeFATE/k8s-deploy/README.md

 # Kubernetes Deployment
-We recommend using [Kubernetes](https://kubernetes.io/) as a underlying infrastructure to create and manage the FATE clusters in a production environment.
+We recommend using [Kubernetes](https://kubernetes.io/) as an underlying infrastructure to create and manage the FATE clusters in a production environment.
 KubeFATE supports deploying multiple FATE clusters in an instance of Kubernetes with different namespaces for the purposes of development, testing and production.
 Considering the different IT designs and standards in each company, the actual deployment should be customized.
 KubeFATE is flexibile for the FATE configuration.

 If you focus on how to quickly use KubeFATE, please jump to [Use Scenarios](#use-scenarios).

 ## High-level architecture of multiple federated learning parties
-The hig-hlevel architecture of a multi-party federated learning deployment (e.g. two parties) is shown as follows:
+The high-level architecture of a multi-party federated learning deployment (e.g. two parties) is shown as follows:
 <div align="center">
   <img src="./images/hamflp.PNG">
 </div>